 For an especially romantic dining experience, head to The House in historic Gramercy Park.
 A restored 1854 carriage house turned stunning restaurant, this is the perfect setting for a date night of delicious, eclectic fare.
 Their menu is local meets international, with regional ingredients paired with the finest foods from abroad.
 You can enjoy casual fireside dining on the parlor floor, intimate dining on the skylight gallery floor, or the specialty treatment dining at the Chef’s Table by the wine cellar.
 Try their Day Boat Sea Scallops, which includes a butternut square puree, pancetta crisp and hazelnut sherry glaze.
 For something especially decadent, go for the House Lasagna, made with wild boar, pancetta, Piedmontese beef, and fresh thyme.
 As wine experts with their own top-notch cellar, your server will know the perfect variety to compliment your food selection.

 As the holiday season ends, New York celebrates in style.
-Witness up close and personal what most families in the nation only ogle at on their television sets – the descent of Times Square’s New Year’s Eve Ball.
-Count-down the final seconds of the year 2015 before the ball lands – signifying the beginning of the new year.
-The exhilaration of the crowd, engaging performances and explosive celebration offer an enthusiastic experience by which to welcome the transition into 2016.
-To keep the party going grab tickets to a hosted event with an open bar – 1 Oak or Ainsworth Park are highly recommended.
+Witness up close and personal what most families in the nation only ogle at on their television sets — the descent of Times Square’s New Year’s Eve Ball.
+Count down the final seconds of the year before the ball lands — signifying the beginning of the new year.
+The exhilaration of the crowd, engaging performances and explosive celebration offer an enthusiastic experience by which to welcome the transition into the new year.
+To keep the party going grab tickets to a hosted event with an open bar.
+1 Oak or Ainsworth Park are highly recommended.

 For a more historic sophistication, the famous Plaza Hotel is the perfect, classic New York City hotel.
 Setting the standard for luxury for more than a century, The Plaza reigns supreme.
 This characteristically deluxe hotel in Manhattan is as elegant as it is grand, housing celebrated food halls, clubs and lounges on-site for your convenience.
-Located conveniently on 5th Avenue next to Central Park, as well as the main tourist attractions, you’ll be in the heart of the entertainment, dining, and drink oasis.
+Located conveniently on 5th Ave near Central Park, as well as the main tourist attractions, you’ll be in the heart of the entertainment, dining, and drink oasis.